Article edited for scientific accuracy by Illuminate Labs Blog Editor Taylor Graber MD

 So basically Labdoor is saying: “this is ginseng but not standardized ginseng so we’re going to give it an accuracy score of zero.”
 But the product’s label doesn’t make the claim that it’s standardized -- it’s a generic extract!
 The label claims that the product is ginseng.
 Labdoor’s test confirms that the product is ginseng.
 The label accuracy score should be 100.
 It’s unclear why the Label Accuracy ranking is based on an arbitrary phytochemical level and not, you know, whether the label is accurate or not.
 My guess is a woeful lack of understanding of the science behind supplement formulation.

 Every Labdoor Report I’ve come across (including all three mentioned in this review) either was from a test in 2017 or earlier, or the test date is unmentioned.
 Since supplement test results can vary wildly batch-to-batch, this makes nearly all of the data on the site out-of-date.
 The same products which are reviewed on their site will currently be selling a new product batch (since we’re almost four years past most of Labdoor’s testing dates) with different label accuracy and contaminant levels.

-Test reporting per batch is extremely important for consumer safety which is why Illuminate Labs has a third-party, non-profit laboratory test every single batch of our finished product against European Union (E.U.) contaminant limits.
+Test reporting per batch is extremely important for consumer safety which is why our company has a third-party, non-profit laboratory test every single batch of our finished product against European Union (E.U.) contaminant limits.

 It’s important to understand how a company makes money in the absence of complete information (raw testing data), to interpret their decision-making and transparency.
 Labdoor is an affiliate-marketing company.
 They make money when you purchase a product by clicking on a link from their site.
 They also make money by offering testing services to supplement companies, but it’s safe to assume that most of their revenue comes from affiliate sales, given that very few of their product reviews cover products which have opted into their testing services.